 - What’s more Irish than potatoes?

-I hope your kids enjoy these easy cheesy broccoli mashed potato bites as much as mine do.
+I hope you and your kids enjoy these easy cheesy broccoli mashed potato bites as much as mine do.

 Baked Cheesy Mashed Potato Bites